2023-24 Earth Grant Students

 A woman is smiling in a flower shirt

-Divine Kickingbird (she/her) is a law student who describes their upbringing on the Navajo Nation with teachings of the fundamental principles of conservation from their family, elders, and community members as core to their identities and values.
+Divine Kickingbird (she/her) participated as a law student who describes their upbringing on the Navajo Nation with teachings of the fundamental principles of conservation from their family, elders, and community members as core to their identities and values.
 Divine Kickingbird is Hashtł'ishnii and born for Nahiłii.
 She was born in Tsé Bit A'í.
 Her early experiences in summer residential programs like the 2010 American Indian Science and Engineering Society (AISES) ExxonMobil Bernard Harris Summer Science Camp and the Native American Science and Engineer Program (NASEP) heavily influenced her later work at the Indian Health Services Hospital in the COVID-19 vaccine and testing clinic and at the University of Arizona doing lab work on antifungal medicines for immunocompromised individuals.
-Through Earth Grant, Divine will be working with ReNew Earth Running, an organization based in Minneapolis, MN whose mission is to heal the environment by restoring land to the stewardship of Tribal Nations and Indigenous Leadership.
+Through Earth Grant, Divine worked with ReNew Earth Running, an organization based in Minneapolis, MN whose mission is to heal the environment by restoring land to the stewardship of Tribal Nations and Indigenous Leadership.
 In the future, Divine aims to apply the knowledge and skills she will develop to her professional goals of revitalization of her homeland’s environment and cultural traditions.

 Image